About Me

 Contact

-Email: elurie [AT] stanford.edu
+Email: ewlurie [AT] seas.upenn.edu

 Twitter: @emma_lurie